9_Rendering 3D Scenes

 Make sure there are no errors and save the file.

-Here we define the program code for the vertex shader and fragment shader.
+Here we define the vertex shader and fragment shader code that will be used by all basic materials.

-Notice that we provide a default color (white) with the baseColor
+Then we provide a default color (white) for the baseColor

 In our apps, we will be able to override this color by setting useVertexColors